fbpx

 The hidden jewel of central Europe!

-Walk through the inner city with narrow, winding streets and admire the architecture ranging from gothic to renaissance, baroque, rococo to neo-classic and empire.
-The Old Town Hall normally houses the Bratislava City Museum, the oldest in the city (1868).
+Walk through the inner city with narrow, winding streets and admire the architecture ranging from gothic through renaissance, baroque, rococo to neo-classic and empire.
+Visit some of the numerous museums and galleries, enjoy artisan food and beverages all around town.

 It is said that Strauss composed the first melodies of his famous waltz An der schönen blauen Donau op.
 314 / The Blue Danube in Bratislava in 1852.
-Cycling / walking /jogging paths, restaurants and bars, the Waterfront park, the Botanical garden – so many things to do along the river.
+Cycling / walking / jogging paths, restaurants and bars, Waterfront park, the Botanical garden – so many things to do along the river.
+With the Old Town on one side and Petržalka on the other – the largest Communist-era concrete block housing complex in Central Europe.

 We really enjoy: